 This estimate represents your initial pension benefit.
 Each year, a cost of living adjustment (COLA) is applied to your pension based on the change in the Consumer Price Index (CPI).
-Tier 4 has a maximum 3% COLA each year.

 You may also run a pension estimate through MyLAFPP at www.lafpp.com.